ServiceNow/azimuth/docs/docs/reference/configuration/analyses/syntax.md

         obj_tags: List[str] = []  # Language-based default value (5)
     ```

-    1. Maximum number of tokens for a sentence to be tagged as short (e.g <=3 for the default)
+    1. Maximum number of words for a sentence to be tagged as short (e.g <=3 for the default)
-    2. Minimum number of tokens for a sentence to be tagged as long (e.g >=16 for the default)
+    2. Minimum number of words for a sentence to be tagged as long (e.g >=12 for the default)
     3. spaCy model to use for syntax tagging.
     4. spaCy dependency tags used to determine whether a word is a subject (noun).
     5. spaCy dependency tags used to determine whether a word is an object (noun).